Sorry. I was a bit angry.

 If I have any regrets, they are about not confronting the anger earlier but I probably had to go through it to get to where I am today.
 I have, to my shame, shouted at my children.
 I have shut people out, for which I am sorry, but it is what it is.

 It’s a shame about the money but that’s life.
 In a way, it wouldn’t have mattered if it was millions of pounds.
 Edward was priceless.
 I hope that makes sense.
 I have my wife, my children and my family.
 My wife, especially, has shouldered so much whilst I’ve been off fighting an imaginary war.
 She and the children are irreplaceable, whereas I can always rebuild a bank balance and try to buy a house another day.

 I will always miss Edward but the grief is now just a part of me rather than the whole of me.
+It doesn’t define me anymore.
 I’ve got a new normal and it’s ok.
-The tears and anger still come, and they can be brutal, but I don’t go looking for them anymore.
+The tears and anger still come, and they can be brutal, but I don’t go looking for them now.
 They’re good enough at finding me on their own.
 Edward makes me smile when I think of his beautiful little face, the joy and pride he brought into our lives and his cheeky sense of humour.
 I still say good morning to him first thing, blow him a kiss every night and talk to him throughout the day.
 Every day I tell him, as I did throughout his life, how much I love him.
 Some things will never, ever change.